decentraland/documentation-creators/docs/development-guide/2018-01-02-coding-scenes.md

 engine.addSystem(rotationSystem)
 ```

 In the example above, a `cube` entity and a `rotationSystem` system are added to the engine.
-The `cube` entity has a `Transform`, and a `BoxShape` component.
+The `cube` entity has a `Transform`, and a `MeshRenderer` component.
 In every tick of the game loop, the `rotationSystem` system is called, and it changes the rotation values in the `Transform` component of the `cube` entity.

 Note that most of the code above is executed just once, when loading the scene.
 The exception is the `rotationSystem` system, which is called on every tick of the game loop.